FalloutStudios/Axis/README.md

 Run `npm install` to install all dependencies then `node index.js` to run the bot.

+## Bugs

+To report bugs, Create an issue with a full stack trace so that we can easily identify its inconsistency.

+## Improvements

+If you want to help with the development, you can submit a pull request as well as create your own version of this project.

 ## Custom script

 This is an example command script file.